Fertility preservation

 Freezing eggs

-You may choose to freeze your eggs to use later in life.
-The quality and number of eggs you have in your ovaries goes as you get older.
-By freezing and storing your eggs when you’re young, you can increase your chance of a successful pregnancy later on.
-The eggs can then be thawed, fertilised with sperm and developed into an embryo, to be used in the future.
+You can freeze your eggs to use later in life.
+The quality and number of eggs you have in your ovaries goes down as you get older.
+By freezing your eggs when you're younger, you can increase your chance of a successful pregnancy later on.
+When you are ready to get pregnant, the eggs you freeze can then be thawed, fertilised with sperm and developed into embryos in a lab.
+These embryos can then be transferred into your uterus.

 Freezing embryos

 You may choose to freeze embryos (eggs that have already been fertilised by sperm) for later use.
-This is often the preferred method if you have a male partner.
-The eggs are fertilised by your partner’s sperm, and frozen to be implanted later.
+This is often the preferred method if you already have a male partner.
+The eggs are fertilised by your partner's sperm and frozen to be implanted later.

 Freezing ovarian tissue

-Your doctor may advise you to consider freezing ovarian tissue before you have chemotherapy.
-This involves surgery to remove a small part of your ovary, which is frozen and stored.
-It can be thawed and implanted back into your body later, when you’re ready to be pregnant.
-The aim is for the tissue to produce hormones and eggs in the future.
+Your doctor may advise you to consider freezing ovarian tissue.
+This involves surgery to remove a small part of your ovary, which is frozen and stored in a special facility.
+It can be thawed and implanted back into your body later, when you're ready to get pregnant.
+About 9 months after the tissue is put back in your body, it can start to produce reproductive hormones again.
+At this stage your ovarian tissue can grow the follicles that have eggs inside.

 Fertility preservation options for males